Call us now:

 - Documentation: The FET Form serves as proof that the money used for the purchase came from abroad, which is a legal requirement for foreign buyers.

-Complying with the Condominium Act involves several important steps to ensure a smooth and legally sound property purchase.
+Complying with Condominium act in Thailand involves several important steps to ensure a smooth and legally sound property purchase.
 By following these steps, foreign buyers can protect their investment and avoid potential legal issues.

 1. Conduct Due Diligence: Due diligence is the comprehensive appraisal of a property before purchase, involving careful investigation and evaluation to ensure it meets all legal and regulatory requirements.
 This step is crucial for identifying any potential risks or issues associated with the property.